-Customer list 5 years Computer software 3 - 10 years
+Customer list Computer software 5 years 3 - 10 years

 The useful lives of the intangible assets are reviewed on an annual basis and the useful life is altered if estimates have changed significantly.
 Gains or losses on the disposal of intangible assets are determined as the difference between the net disposal proceeds and the carrying amount of the asset, and are recognized in earnings.